philou/philou.github.com/_posts/2021-10-30-5-whole-team-workshops-to-increase-developers-role-in-sprint-planning.markdown

 Are you coaching a team in which developers are the mere executors of the business people's plans?
 In this case, give these workshops a try!

 The first one might not create a revolution, but it will start to move the needle. **As you run more of these activities, the developers' role in the sprint planning should grow.**

+What about you?
+Please share your tricks to increase the developers' role at Sprint Plannings?

 ## Other articles that might interest you